-It is noticeable that our method achieves $3.1\%$, $4\%$ and $4.4\%$ increases in terms of \emph{Overlaps} at \emph{P@0.5}, \emph{P@0.6} and \emph{P@0.7}, respectively.
-The \emph{mAP} and \emph{Overall IoU} also surpass the state-of-the-art performance by $2.0\%$ and $2.9\%$, respectively.
-Although the results in terms of \emph{Overlap} at \emph{P@0.8} and \emph{Mean IoU} are slightly lower than the best results, our method is more robust and can keep higher performance when transfer the trained model to JHMDB Sentences.
+In Line 6 of Table \ref{table:J-HMDB_comparison}, we show experimental results that we remove the Flow stream in our model.
+It can be observed that our method achieves superior results compared with previous methods.
+In Line 10 of Table \ref{table:J-HMDB_comparison}, we show the experimental results from full model which takes RGB and Flow clips as inputs.
+Compared with two-stream models, our method achieves state-of-the-art performance under most metrics.
+Specifically, compared with the best results from two-stream method in \cite{wang2020context}, our method achieves $1.9\%$, $3.4\%$ and $1.7\%$ improvements in terms of \emph{P@0.5}, \emph{P@0.6} and \emph{P@0.7}.
+The \emph{mAP} and \emph{Overall IoU} also surpass the best results by $1.2\%$ and $1.4\%$, respectively.
+The results in terms of \emph{P@0.8} and \emph{Mean IoU} are slightly worse than the best results.
+It is probably caused by the backbone that cannot extract fine representations without finetuning on J-HMDB Sentences.